paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-040-department-of-commerce.md

 #### Codification
 Section was formerly classified to [section 602 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section602&num=0&edition=prelim) prior to the general revision and enactment of Title 5, Government Organization and Employees, by Pub.
 L. 89–554, § 1, Sept.
 6, 1966, 80 Stat.
 378.

+Section is based on section 12 of act Feb.
+14, 1903, as originally enacted.
+Section 12 of the act was amended generally by Pub.
+L. 93–498, § 23, Oct.
+29, 1974, 88 Stat.
+1549, and forms the basis of [section 1511 of this title](./chapter-040-department-of-commerce.md#section-1511).

 #### Change of Name
 “United States Postal Service” substituted for “Post Office Department” in text pursuant to Pub.
 L. 91–375, §§ 4(a), 6(o), Aug.
 12, 1970, 84 Stat.
 773, 783, which are set out as notes preceding [section 101 of Title 39](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title39-section101&num=0&edition=prelim), Postal Service, and under [section 201 of Title 39](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title39-section201&num=0&edition=prelim), respectively, which abolished Post Office Department, transferred its functions to United States Postal Service, and provided that references in other laws to Post Office Department shall be considered a reference to United States Postal Service.

 Department of Defense substituted for Departments of the Army and Navy by act July 26, 1947, as amended Aug.
 10, 1949.

 Act Mar.
 4, 1913, ch.
 141, 37 Stat.
-736, provided that Department of Commerce and Labor and Secretary of Commerce and Labor were to be thereafter called Department of Commerce and Secretary of Commerce.
+736, provided that the Department of Commerce and Labor and Secretary of Commerce and Labor were to be thereafter called the Department of Commerce and Secretary of Commerce and that the act creating the Department of Commerce and Labor (act Feb.
+14, 1903) was amended accordingly.

 #### Meteorological Satellite (METSAT) and Associated Ground Systems; Expenditure of Funds To Develop Proposals To Transfer Ownership to Private Entities Prohibited
 Pub.
 L. 98–166, title I, § 101, Nov.
 28, 1983, 97 Stat.
 1076, provided that: “No funds made available by this Act, or any other Act, may be used— “(1) by the Source Evaluation Board for Civil Space Remote Sensing as established by the Secretary of Commerce to develop or issue a request for proposal to transfer the ownership or lease the use of any meteorological satellite (METSAT) or associated ground system to any private entity; or “(2) by the National Oceanic and Atmospheric Administration to transfer the ownership of any meteorological satellite (METSAT) or associated ground system to any private entity.”